qfed1/loan_qualifier/README.md

-# Project Title
+# Loan qualifier

-Just after the title, introduce your project by describing attractively what the project is about and what is the main problem that inspires you to create this project or what is the main contribution for the potential user of your project.
+## This simple python app will help you find the right loan for you!
+Just simply install the packages, Run and anwser the questions and it will find the best loan for you!

 ---